idyll/shortcut-mcp/README.md

 - `list-stories-by-state-name` - View stories in a specific state
 - `advanced-search-stories` - Find stories with multiple filters
 - `list-projects` - See all available projects
+- `list-teams` - View all teams in your Shortcut workspace
 - `search-stories` - Find stories by keywords
 - `list-archived-stories` - View archived stories
 - `list-my-archived-stories` - View your archived stories